Climate variability and change: Ocean-atmosphere variability

 The ocean and atmosphere can work together to spontaneously generate internal climate variability that can persist for years to decades at a time.
 These variations can affect global average surface temperature by redistributing heat between the deep ocean and the atmosphere and/or by altering the cloud/water vapor/sea ice distribution which can affect the total energy budget of the Earth.

 Oscillations and cycles

 Colored bars show how El Niño years (red, regional warming) and La Niña years (blue, regional cooling) relate to overall global warming.
-The El Niño–Southern Oscillation has been linked to variability in longer-term global average temperature increase.
+The El Niño–Southern Oscillation has been linked to variability in longer-term global average temperature increase, with El Niño years usually corresponding to annual global temperature increases.

 A climate oscillation or climate cycle is any recurring cyclical oscillation within global or regional climate.
 They are quasiperiodic (not perfectly periodic), so a Fourier analysis of the data does not have sharp peaks in the spectrum.
 Many oscillations on different time-scales have been found or hypothesized: